-President and Senior Partner of the First Peoples Group, Guy Freedman is an entrepreneurial leader and talented facilitator with diversified experience in the development, implementation, management and operation of projects, services and programs.
-Guy is a thought leader on contemporary Indigenous issues.
+Chair and Founding Partner of the First Peoples Group, Guy Freedman is an entrepreneurial leader and talented facilitator.
+He is a thought leader on contemporary Indigenous issues.

-Guy is a fifth generation Half-Breed (Métis) from Flin Flon, Manitoba with roots dating back to 1812 in Red River (present day Winnipeg).
-He is closely connected to the community and is dedicated to the revival, renaissance and resurgence of First Nations, Métis and Inuit cultures through the arts, media and business.
+Guy is a proud Half-Breed (Métis) from Flin Flon, Manitoba with roots dating back to 1812 in Red River (present day Winnipeg).
+He remains closely connected to the Métis community in the homeland and is dedicated to the revival, renaissance and resurgence of First Nations, Métis and Inuit cultures through the arts, media and business.

 Guy was a senior provincial and federal public servant for almost 20 years.
 He was the Special Assistant to the Minister of Northern Affairs and Business Development in the Province of Manitoba and in Ottawa, Guy headed up the federal government’s Aboriginal Career Development Initiative and was instrumental in designing and implementing the Aboriginal Head Start program for Health Canada.

-In 2006, Guy created the most effective, comprehensive and professional one-day Indigenous awareness training session in the country and remains the only one course delivered by a three-member, senior First Nations, Métis and Inuit team and a traditional teacher.
+In 2006, Guy created the most effective, comprehensive and professional one-day Indigenous awareness training session and it remains the only course in the country delivered by a three-member, senior First Nations, Métis and Inuit team with traditional teachings.

 Guy served as a Senior Advisor (Reconciliation) for the Truth and Reconciliation Commission of Canada.
 In his role at the TRC Guy assisted in developing the conversation around reconciliation with Canadians.